umbraco/UmbracoDocs/Reference/Querying/MemberShipHelper/index.md

 Looks for a member with a given node ID, if found, returns a member profile as `IPublishedContent`

 ###.GetByProviderKey(object key)
-looks for a member with a given provider key, If found, returns a member profile as `IPublishedContent`.
-Provider key, is the key, that the membership provider responsible for the member has assigned the member as its primary key.
+looks for a member with a given provider key, if found, returns a member profile as `IPublishedContent`.
+Provider key is the key that the membership provider allocates for the member as its primary key.
 Umbraco's default membership provider assigns a guid, alternative providers such as active directive likely uses another format.

 ###.GetByUsername(string username)